Configuring identity providers for your user pool - Amazon Cognito

 Configuring identity providers for your user pool

-In the Sign-in experience tab under Federated identity provider sign-in, you can add identity providers (IdPs) to your user pool.
+The Sign-in experience tab under Federated identity provider sign-in adds and updates user pool IdPs.
 For more information, see Adding user pool sign-in through a third party.

 Set up user sign-in with a social IdP